fbpx

 Beyond Detection: What to do next?

-Got the theme?
-Don’t just install and pray.
-Audit it: Does it match your niche?
-(E.g., foodies need drool-worthy galleries.)
-Test responsiveness – Google’s mobile-first indexing doesn’t forgive slow loads.
+Next, test responsiveness – Google’s mobile-first indexing doesn’t forgive slow loads.
 And checkout?
 If it’s clunky, 75% of visitors ghost you.

 If you’re building a Shopify store and want a theme that gives you flexibility, speed, and future-proof architecture, I encourage you to check out the Eurus Theme (buy 1 get 5 presets: Eurus, Whiff, Swirl, Breath, Breeze) from Omni Themes.
 Over 5,000 stores already run on this theme because it bends, flexes, and performs like a champ.
-And get this — it’s paying you back during BFCM.
-Yep, up to 20% cashback for doing what smart sellers do anyway: investing in a theme that works.

 FAQ: Questions around detecting your Shopify theme.